An essential portrait of an American giant whose innovations revolutionized the modern world.

 In an intensely competitive age, Bell seemed to shun fame and fortune.
 Yet many of his innovations—electric heating, using light to transmit sound, electronic mail, composting toilets, the artificial lung—were far ahead of their time.
 His pioneering ideas about sound, flight, genetics, and even the engineering of complex structures such as stadium roofs still resonate today.

 "Splendid . . .
-Reluctant Genius is a winner . . .
+A winner . . .
 Bell emerges from Ms. Gray’s fine book as a brilliant but disorganized inventor whose creations reached the world largely because of the marketing skill of Mabel and her father."—Washington Times

 "Gray has the knack for making famous people come alive in her biographies, and she has succeeded once again with this illuminating portrait. . . .
 This biography of this ingenious celebrity is not the first, but it may be the most fascinating to read. . . .
 The rich text is enhanced by many black-and-white photographs, drawings, a very useful index, and discussion of the references.
 Highly recommended."—Choice